 Because Wesley Chapel is such a family-focused suburb, there's always something to do during the week and on the weekends for people of all ages.
 Residents attend open-air markets on the weekends and participate in evening yoga on the lawn at the Shops of Wiregrass.
 There are concerts, art festivals, wine tastings, Touch-A-Truck events, and seasonal parties that the whole family can enjoy.

-The University of South Tampa, University of Tampa and Florida's other prestigious universities produce thousands of eager and talented professionals into the Tampa Bay workforce each year.
-From art and business to finance and education, Tampa Bay is a place for young professionals.
+From art and business to finance and education, Tampa Bay is a fantastic place for young adults.

 Downtown St Petersburg is located right on the water.
 Here, residents can spend the mornings doing paddleboard yoga, head to work, and then spend their evenings browsing art galleries, working up a sweat on one of the city's many running trails, or meet up with other dog lovers in downtown St. Pete's popular dog park.